Rape and Sexual Assault

 Myth: Women don't commit sexual offences.

 Fact: The majority of sexual assaults and rapes are committed by men against women and children.
 However, women do perpetrate sexual violence against other women, men and children.
 Often people who've been sexually assaulted or abused by a woman worry they won't be believed or their experiences won't be considered 'as bad'.
-This can make it difficult for these survivors to access services or justice.
+This can make it difficult for these survivors to access support, services or justice.